danigb/note-parser/README.md

 The returned object will contain:

-- letter: the uppercase letter of the note
+- `letter`: the uppercase letter of the note
-- acc: the accidentals of the note (only sharps or flats)
+- `acc`: the accidentals of the note (only sharps or flats)
-- pc: the pitch class (letter + acc)
+- `pc`: the pitch class (letter + acc)
-- step: s a numeric representation of the letter.
+- `step`: s a numeric representation of the letter.
 It's an integer from 0 to 6 where 0 = C, 1 = D ...
 6 = B
-- alt: a numeric representation of the accidentals.
+- `alt`: a numeric representation of the accidentals.
 0 means no alteration, positive numbers are for sharps and negative for flats
-- chroma: a numeric representation of the pitch class.
+- `chroma`: a numeric representation of the pitch class.
 It's like midi for pitch classes.
 0 = C, 1 = C#, 2 = D ...
 It can have negative values: -1 = Cb.

 If the note name has octave, the returned object will additionally have:

-- oct: the octave number (as integer)
+- `oct`: the octave number (as integer)
-- midi: the midi number
+- `midi`: the midi number
-- freq: the frequency (using tuning parameter as base)
+- `freq`: the frequency (using tuning parameter as base)

 If the parameter `isTonic` is set to true another property is included:

-- tonicOf: the rest of the string that follows note name (left and right trimmed)
+- `tonicOf`: the rest of the string that follows note name (left and right trimmed)

 #### Midi note number and frequency